w4jbm/MBASIC-Protect/README.md

 ## Pokes and Peeks
 In the same area of the Walnut Creek Repository, I also found two files with other ideas on how to approach this.

 One was a short BASIC program named UNPROTCT.BAS that POKEs a machine language program into memory and then CALLs it.
-It claims that once you do this, you can load other protected programs and CALL the routine.
-While I never could use this method to open any other protected program, it is kind of interesting that it works and probably worth digging into sometime.
+It claimed that once you do this, you can load other protected programs and CALL the routine.
+While I never could use this method to open any other protected program, it is kind of interesting that it works and is probably worth digging into sometime.
 Simplifying things a bit, you can enter a program like this:
 ```
 10 POKE 2051,49:POKE 3052,0
 ```